David Copperfield by Charles Dickens—A Book Review

 Overview of David Copperfield

 David Copperfield published in 1850 is regarded by many readers and critics as the best novel of Charles Dickens.
 Drawing on events in Dickens' early life, David Copperfield is the story of a boy orphaned at an early age who must struggle and work hard to make his way and find an identity in the world.
-It is a beautiful and enjoyable novel packed with unusual and interesting characters as well as an excellent plot which will hold your interest throughout the book.
+It is a beautiful and enjoyable novel packed with unusual and interesting characters as well as an excellent plot that will hold your interest throughout the book.
 David Copperfield is also a social commentary on Victorian life in England during the 19th century.

 Charles Dickens - the Author

 Charles Dickens was born in 1812 in Portsmouth, England.
 His parents first moved to Kent, and then at the age of 10, Dickens was living with his family in London.
-A short while later after Dickens' father was arrested and sent to debtor's prison, Charles Dickens went to work in a London factory.
+A short while later after Dickens' father was arrested and sent to the debtor's prison, Charles Dickens went to work in a London factory.